Date: Jun-Jul 2013

 15 Home Vineyard Tips

-MEMBERS ONLYOne truism in almost everything I do is this: By the end of any project, I am competent to start it properly.
-Nowhere is this more evident than in viticulture, and backyard vineyards are often a source of great disappointment because we knew so little when we first planted the vines.
-In the olden days
+One truism in almost everything I do is this: By the end of any project, I am competent to start it properly.
+Nowhere is this more evident than in viticulture, and backyard

 15 Keys to Winemaking Success

-MEMBERS ONLYAs we look back at the many wines we made, we cherish the memories of those winners that amazed our friends and family.
-But there have been failures too and perhaps some disappointments when we expected that “great” wine to fetch gold at competitions but failed to earn any medals.
-Have we learned anything from
+As we look back at the many wines we made, we cherish the memories of those winners that amazed our friends and family.
+But there have been failures too and perhaps some

 15 Wine Styles You Need to Make